acmacm/PassiveRTT/TCP1/Discussion of results.md

       (10 to 20 ms, 100 to 50 Hz), but there are a significant
       number of RTTs that are 30ms or higher, meaning <= 33 Hz, close...

-But, if we look at the first 256 packets (as in the Carras paper) Time in the capture = 5.908809 Seconds f_min = 1/time = 0.1692 Hz f_max = 256/2 * f_min = 21 Hz
+But, if we look at the first 256 packets (as in the Carra paper) Time in the capture = 5.908809 Seconds f_min = 1/time = 0.1692 Hz f_max = 256/2 * f_min = 21 Hz